Application and Lottery Information

 The Seacoast Charter School is a public school for students in grades K-8.
 There is no tuition for grades 1–8: Like other public schools, Seacoast Charter School is free for students who are New Hampshire residents.

 Pre-kindergarten: $414 (half day M-TR), $443 (half day M-F) per month, $510 (full day M-TR), or $545 (full day M-F) due the 15th of each month beginning in August, and ending in May.
+These rates are subject to change for the 2018-19 school year.
 There is a non-refundable deposit of one month’s tuition due at time of enrollment to hold your child’s spot. *Please note: Because our pre-K program is completely tuition-based, and grades K–8 are public and funded by the State of New Hampshire, you will need to submit an application for kindergarten the following year to be entered into the lottery.
 The sibling rule still applies.

 Kindergarten: $200 per month, due the 15th of each month beginning in August, and ending in May.
+This rate is subject to change for the 2018-19 school year.
 There is a $100 non-refundable registration fee/deposit due at time of enrollment.

 School visits: Parents of potential students are encouraged to attend a Spotlight on Learning Tour.
 Parents of accepted students are encouraged to make an appointment to meet with our Head of School, Peter Sweet.